 Aggressively pursue funding for continued growth of PBRC and encourage commercialization of PBRC intellectual property

-As a nationally-regarded biomedical research institution, PBRC conducts significant research in the areas of nutrition, obesity and other chronic diseases.
+As a nationally regarded biomedical research institution, PBRC conducts significant research in the areas of nutrition, obesity and other chronic diseases.
 PBRC’s impact as a hub of research and innovation can be enhanced with a renewed focus on opportunities for commercializing research to enhance the institution’s economic impact.
-In 2008, the state made an important investment in the expansion of the clinical research facilities and a new biomedical imaging center.
-BRAC’s research paper on PBRC demonstrated the need for additional state and local revenues at levels competitive with their biomedical research institute peers, as well as enhancements to their research and commercial engagement enterprises.
-As part of the focus by LED on “blue ocean sectors,” health care related to obesity and diabetes was identified as offering significant economic growth potential in the future.
-PBRC is the key state asset to underpin that sector.
+Health care related to obesity and diabetes has significant economic growth potential in the future, and PBRC is the key state asset to underpin that sector.

 Incentives for innovation-based economic development

 Support incentives that improve the business climate for innovation-driven firms with high-growth potential, such as the Research and Development Tax Credit, Digital Interactive Media Tax Credit, Angel Investor Tax Credit, and Technology Commercialization Tax Credit

 Recruitment and development of new business enterprises, especially ventures that create knowledge-based jobs, is important to the economic development of the state and region.
 BRAC has played a lead role in legislative efforts in this area, such as the Angel Investment and R&D tax credits.
 Continued support for and development of incentives will strengthen our ability to accelerate the region’s economic growth and compete for projects with high-wage jobs.